Informational Kiosks

 The organization’s 28′ Sea Sprite becomes a floating classroom for teachers who wish to learn about the maritime history of mid-coast Maine by visiting four Lighthouses using historic photographs and keeper logbook entries allow to compare then to now.
 In outer Boothbay Harbor, Damariscove Island’s history educates them about early exploration, a European fishing station site, piracy, U.S. Life Saving Service station, and the natural resources of the current Nature Preserve.

-Using Historic Photo to Identify Changes at the Cuckolds Light Station
+Using Historic Photo to Identify Changes at Cuckolds Light Station